Below is a list of current construction activities. Subscribe below for project updates, and contact the program team with any further questions.

 We are committed to delivering this Program with your safety as our top priority.

-The 2000 block of Rayner Ave, between N Pulaski and N Payson St, remains closed (except to local traffic) while crews prepare to install a 30-inch water line.
-More details will be provided to residents as the work progresses.
+In early December, crews will begin working on the 900 block of N Payson St to install a sanitary sewer line.
 While we will maintain pedestrian access to homes during construction, there will be periods of time when the sidewalk may be closed.
+Please use caution when traveling through this area.

 W Mulberry St closed between N Warwick Ave and N Smallwood St